axodevelopment/RHAMQ-Tutorials/HA/leader-follower/readme.md

 ```
 This indicates the broker that obtained the lock is now the leader (active)

+Also can check the oracle database
+oc rsh -n oracle-db-amq oracle-db-0 sqlplus SYSTEM/secret@localhost:1521/FREEPDB1

+SELECT table_name FROM user_tables;

+SELECT * FROM MESSAGES;
+SELECT COUNT(*) FROM MESSAGES;

 # notes You can ignore this section, it will be removed when I finalize this page.